JanneMattila/www/docs/_posts/2023/10/2023-10-23-azure-budgets-and-cost-alerts.markdown

 These alerts have saved me many times from big surprises.
 I often need to test various workloads that might be using features that make it harder to estimate the exact cost.
 Or then I need to test services that have high compute cost, so I want to optimize their run time to save costs.
-If I a some long running process, then the very next day I want to clean that up to save costs.
+If I have some long running process, then the very next day I want to clean that up to save costs.

 Remember: **Budget alert is your friend!**